Vilde Frang, Sakari Oramo / BBC Symphony Orchestra

 III.
 Passacaglia: Andante lento — Un poco meno mosso

 The Passacaglia made me realize the marvelous cantilenas in this concerto: romantic music, composed with impressionist means.
 Such beautiful music from beginning to end.
 It’s music that I could listen to over and over again!
-And also here, I enjoyed the 100% agreement between solo and orchestra—throughout the most virtuosic, rapid passagework.
+And also here, I enjoyed the 100% agreement between solo, Sakari Oramo, and the orchestra—throughout the most virtuosic, rapid passagework.

 The ending is so exhilarating with its intense brass and string colors!
 And then, this solo of breathtaking, ravishing beauty: purity, innocence, desire, longing for redemption, finally apotheosis, maybe?
 Such a warm-hearted mix of sadness and happiness, touching the innermost of one’s heart: I wasn’t very far from being touched to tears.
 It’s music that isn’t easily forgotten, which keeps sounding in one’s mind!
 Prior to the applause, the audience kept listening into the silence for a little eternity: this alone speaks for the intensity of the experience!